littensy/reflex/docs/docs/reference/reflex/combine-producers.md

 :::info Caveats

--   The producer returned by `combineProducers` is decoupled from the original producers.
+-   The producer returned by `combineProducers` is **decoupled** from the original producers.
 Updating the state of the combined producer will not update the state of the original producers.

--   Actions can be stacked.
-If two actions with the same name are dispatched, they will both be called and update their respective sub-states.
+-   **Actions can be stacked.** If two actions with the same name are dispatched, they will both be called and update their respective sub-states.
 This can be useful for [batching updates](#dispatching-one-action-to-multiple-producers), but make sure the functions have identical signatures.

+-   **[Middleware](middleware) is not inherited from the original producers.** If you want to use middleware, you should apply it to the combined producer.

 :::